Lexi-BU/lexi/docs/index.rst

 .. important::

-    The package is still under development and is not yet ready for public use.
+    The package is still under development and might be a bit buggy to use.
+Please report any bug that you might find to us.
 The documentation is also a work in progress.

 .. _LEXI: https://lexi-bu.github.io/